juntagrico/juntagrico/docs/reference/permissions.rst

 -----------------
 juntagrico.can_use_general_email
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Member can use the email address specified in the setting :ref:`INFO_EMAIL <reference-settings-info-email>` as sender in the mail form.
+Person can use the email address specified in the setting :ref:`INFO_EMAIL <reference-settings-info-email>` as sender in the mail form.

 Search Hints:
     * German: General Email